sandrogort/canopen-linux/README.md

 ### Running application

 Virtual CAN bus must be setup prior to running to application as following.
+A script to do so can be found under script/start_vcan.sh.

 ```bash
 sudo modprobe vcan